mathewthe2/Game2Text/README.md

 ![Game2Text Preview](https://game2text.com/images/header-software-app.png)

-[Game2Text](https://www.game2text.com) is an all-in-one application that helps you learn language from games.
+[Game2Text](https://www.game2text.com) is an all-in-one application that helps you learn languages from the games you play.

 ## Features
-- Dictionary lookup with browser dictionaries like Yomichan
+- Dictionary lookup with browser dictionaries like Yomichan and Rikaichan
+- OCR-assisted game script matching
-- Translation - DeepL, Papago, and Google
+- Translation tools including DeepL, Papago, and Google Translate.
-- Create image and audio flashcards via Anki and AnkiConnect
+- Create game flashcards with screenshot and game audio via Anki and AnkiConnect

 ## Download
 You can find downloads on [Releases](https://github.com/mathewthe2/Game2Text/releases).